-The leasing, renting, and acquisition of real property and space will be performed in a manner consistent with 2 CFR § 200 or 2 CFR § 230, as applicable.
+The leasing, renting, and acquisition of real property and space will be performed in a manner consistent with 2 CFR Part 200.

 6.7 Accounting System

 Adherence will be made, as a minimum, to the principles in the accounting system accepted by the Council (a Cash Receipts and Disbursement Journal with a monthly Summary of Accounts).